berntb/attorg/README.md

 Notes
 -----

 Attorg is far from done and is a bit stalled, since it now really needs lots of love from someone with taste -- both in the UI and the UX department.
 I don't know any Emacs users with those skills.
+I went to templates on the user side, to make this less painful.

-Attorg use the Perl Dancer framework server side and on the client side jQuery, Twitter Bootstrap and Font Awesome.
+Attorg use the Perl Dancer framework server side and on the client side jQuery, Twitter Bootstrap 2.3.2 and Font Awesome.

-This upload is probably not really possible to clone -- it is done in a hurry, because I promised.
+This upload is probably still not possible to clone -- it is done in a hurry, because I promised.
 I'll try to clean this up some of the coming weekends.

 License
 -------